mozilla/gecko-dev/devtools/docs/getting-started/build.md

-# Build and Run Firefox Developer Tools
+# Build and Run Firefox

 The first big step to working on DevTools is building Firefox's source code.